zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 var app = require('./apps/app');
 ```

 This includes our app.
 Because it's built like other node modules (remember `module.exports`?), we just have this single.
 This includes our app like a library and makes it available to use later.

 ```javascript
 .use(app)
 ```

 The `.use()` function can determine what type of module you pass into it, and is smart enough to know wheter you're passing it a device driver or an app.
 You must both `require` your `app.js` file, and `use` it in order for zetta to use it at runtime.

+#Interaction

-#### Running the Server Node
+## Running the Server Node

 Save your code, and rerun zetta with `node server.js`.
 Now lets head back over to the zetta browser to see this new interaciton at work.
 The browser should look just as it did before:

 ![Zetta Browser root with Microphone](/images/recipes/security_system/zetta-browser-piezo-microphone.png){:.zoom}

-##Interaction

-###Make it Beep!
+##Make it Beep!
 (Again!)

-Just like before, pressing the `beep` button will cause your piezo buzzer to make sound.
+Just like before, pressing the `beep` in the zetta browser button will cause your piezo buzzer to make sound.
 Click on the `microphone` device to show the detail view, and make a loud noise (like a clap), or just tap on the top of the microphone.
 Whenever you see a spike in the graph, you should also hear the piezo buzzer sound.

-##What just happened?!
+## What just happened?!

 We wrote an app to coordinate actions between devices connected to zetta.
 The app used zetta queries to find devices registered to our node, and `server.observe()` to guarantee the devices were available before trying to run logic that included them.

-#4.
-Turn on the Lights
+# Turn on the Lights

 In this next section, we're going to add an LED to our security system.
 To do this, we'll take you through writing your own driver.
 Drivers use a state machine model to represent devices in Zetta.
 Being able to write your own drivers in Zetta will be key to expanding your IoT system to include any devices that you want.

-##Hardware
+# Light Hardware

 Here's what you should have once you add your microphone:

 ![Microphone Hookup Diagram](/images/recipes/security_system/hookup_diagram_step_3.png){:.fritzing}